-The idea of the government funding our retirement may sound appealing but the reality isn’t quite so simple.
-The age pension is designed as a safety net only.
+The idea of the government funding our retirement may sound appealing, however the reality isn’t quite so simple.
+Age Pension is designed as a safety net only.
 In other words, it may put food on the table but don’t expect it to be your only source of income during retirement.

-And the pension isn’t simply handed out without question.
-You will need to be at least 66 or older and satisfy both the income test and also an assets test.
+Age Pension isn’t simply handed out without question.
+From 1 July 2021, you will need to be at least age 66.5 or older if you weren’t yet aged 66 by 30 June 2021, and satisfy both the income test and an assets test.

-As a guide, a single senior who earns less than $178 per fortnight may be eligible to receive the full pension.
-For a couple, their combined income must be below $316 per fortnight.1 Bear in mind this income includes returns on your investments and any income from super.
+As a guide, a single senior who earns less than $180 per fortnight may be eligible to receive the full rate of Age Pension.
+For a couple, their combined income must be below $320 per fortnight.1

 Even if you meet the income test, you’ll still need to pass the assets test.
-A single retiree who has assets (other than their home) valued less than $268,000 may be eligible to receive the full pension.
-For couples, their combined assets (other than their home for homeowners) must be worth less $401,500.2
+A single homeowner who has assets (other than their home) valued less than $270,500 may be eligible to receive the full rate of Age Pension.
+For couples, their combined assets (other than their home for homeowners) must be less $405,000.2

-Your rate of age pension will be the lower of the outcome under the income or asset test.
+Your rate of Age Pension will be the lower of the outcome under the income or assets test.

 It is important to note that the benefit is not limited to the extra cash you receive.
-As a pensioner, you may be eligible for a Pensioner Concession Card, which lets you tap into valuable discounts including reduced cost medicines under the Pharmaceutical Benefits Scheme (PBS)4, potential savings on power bills, council rates and more.
+If you receive any rate of Age Pension, you will be eligible for a Pensioner Concession Card.
+This lets you tap into valuable discounts including reduced cost medicines under the Pharmaceutical Benefits Scheme (PBS)3, potential savings on power bills, council rates and more.